jacksonrakena/3ds-title-manager/README.md

 Run `make-standalone.bat`.
 This will run cxfreeze and make a standalone version at `dist\custom-install-standalone.zip`

 ## License/Credits
+The original `custom-install`, which does most of the legwork for this program, is &copy; 2019-2021 Ian Burgwin under the MIT License.

 [save3ds by wwylele](https://github.com/wwylele/save3ds) is used to interact with the Title Database (details in `bin/README`).

 Thanks to @nek0bit for redesigning `custominstall.py` to work as a module, and for implementing an earlier GUI.